 - Radiofrequency turbinate reduction: Radiofrequency turbinate reduction is usually done under local anaesthesia.
 Many types of devices are used for this procedure.
 The most common type is an electrosurgical device that uses heat delivered through radio-frequency energy to perform the procedure.
 Dr Hunt will use a device to apply radiofrequency energy on the turbinate tissue, which will heat the tissues beneath the skin surface and effectively damage the bone in a controlled manner.
 While the bone heals, it becomes smaller, making the inside of the nose larger

 - Endoscope: Endoscope is a small thin tube-like scope with a light on the tip.
 It is used to visualise hard-to-see structures.
 Endoscopes can be used to remove turbinate bones.
 The theory is the same as submucous resection

-- Microdebrider for turbinate surgery: Microdebrider is a minimally invasive surgical instrument.
-This instrument is popular for its ability to make precise cuts and incisions with minimal bleeding and scarring.
+- Microdebrider for turbinate surgery: Microdebrider is a surgical instrument.
+This instrument is popular for its ability to make precise cuts and incisions with minimal bleeding and scarring when compared to other techniques.
 Before microdebrider, turbinate surgery was performed under general anaesthesia and required large incisions.
 But now it’s mostly done with local anaesthesia

 Recovery after Nasal Obstruction Surgery

-- Turbinate surgery is a minimally invasive surgery.
-You will be given gauzes or nasal packs in your nose for at least a week.
+- You will be given gauzes or nasal packs in your nose for at least a week.
 It helps to stabilise the septum

 - There might only be mild discomfort after turbinate surgery